content-development-2022/Java-FSD-Angular-SQL-AWS-V1.0/java-8 plus/core-java/2-object oriented programming structure/7- java-create-a-custom-class.md

 -   Class is a templates and prototypes or blueprints from which objects are created.
 -   Class does not occupy memory.
--   We can write a custom class as per our choice for an illustration purpose a sample is shown in the program below as a helper class.
+-   We can write a custom class as per our choice for an illustration purpose a sample is shown in the program below.

 **Example:**